enso-org/enso/docs/distribution/launcher.md

 The distribution structure is portable - this directory structure can be placed anywhere in the system.
 The launcher places all components in this directory structure by accessing them as relative to the location of its binary.

+### Using Multiple Launcher Versions Side-By-Side
+In the future it should be possible to install multiple versions of the launcher side-by-side and switch between them.
+This feature will not be implemented right away, but should be considered at some point.

 ## Launcher Build
 The launcher is built using